spotinst/help/src/docs/spot-security/compliance-a.md

 * Non-Comformant Assets
 * Compliance Status

-To see the status of the assets and the rules associated with them, click on a Control ID.
+To see the status of the assets and the rules associated with them, click a Control ID.

-To remediate an asset, click on a Control ID, a drop down menu opens and you can see the remediation.
+To remediate an asset, click a Control ID, a drop down menu opens and you can see the remediation.
 The security remediation can be done from the Compliance page and any changes that were made will appear in the Risk Analysis page as well.

 ## What’s Next?
 Learn more about how to manage your cloud accounts on the Administration page.